A guide to gifts of equity

 • Legal guardian to a child

-What can a gift of equity be used for?
+Benefits of a gift of equity

-While the sale of the home in a non-arm's length transaction might include a gift of equity, it doesn't necessarily have to.
-However, while there are differences in a non-arm's length transaction in a sale of a home, it does require having an honest conversation, potentially hiring a real estate attorney, and drafting a purchase agreement.
-Note that while there might be a different approach to the sale of a home, standard mortgage rates do apply.
+While the sale of the home in a non-arm’s-length transaction might include a gift of equity, it need not.
+While there are differences in these transactions, they do require having an honest conversation, potentially hiring a real estate attorney, and drafting a purchase agreement.
+The relationship should also be disclosed to the lender up front.

 See what you qualify for